oasis-tcs/openc2-ap-er/oc2edr.md

 OpenC2 Consumers that receive a'delete file' Command:
 * but cannot access the file specified in the file Target
     * MUST respond with status code 500
-    * SHOULD respond with 'cannot access file' in the status text
+    * SHOULD respond with "Cannot access file" in the status text

-#### 2.3.11.2 Delete edr:registry_entry
+#### 2.3.11.2 Delete er:registry_entry
 Deletes a registry entry.
 The 'type' property MUST be populated and MUST conform to the registry entry types as defined in [Winnt.h header](#winnth-registry-types).

-OpenC2 Producers that send 'create edr:registry_entry' Commands:
+OpenC2 Producers that send 'create er:registry_entry' Commands:
-* MUST include the 'path' property of the edr:registry entry Target
+* MUST include the 'path' property of the er:registry entry Target
 * MUST refer to the registry key
     * SHOULD refer to the registry key using the 'key' property
     * MAY refer to the registry key by including the key in the 'path' property

-OpenC2 Consumers that receive a 'create edr:registry_entry' Command:
+OpenC2 Consumers that receive a 'create er:registry_entry' Command:
 * but cannot access the registry entry specified in the registry entry Target
     * MUST respond with status code 500
-    * SHOULD respond with 'cannot access registry entry' in the status text
+    * SHOULD respond with "Cannot access registry entry" in the status text

 #### 2.3.11.3 Delete edr:service